Updated 17 January 2023 and 15 May 2023.

 From 1 July 2022, all 42 integrated care systems (ICSs) across the country became legal entities, with statutory responsibilities to deliver for their local populations.
 Legally, ICSs comprise two core parts: an integrated care board (ICB), the budget-holding body, and an integrated care partnership (ICP), a broader coalition of partners within the system, to join up planning and delivery.

-In this context, the The Department for Health and Social Care (DHSC) has produced guidance on integrated care strategy development, health and wellbeing boards (HWBs) and partnership working.
+In this context, the Department of Health and Social Care (DHSC) has produced guidance on integrated care strategy development, health and wellbeing boards (HWBs) and partnership working.
+NHS England (NHSE) has produced guidance on developing the joint forward plan.
 To help members digest the guidance, this briefing serves as a summary of each.

 Summary of the guidance